leoivars/bot/README_log.md

 First cleaning for variables_globales.py par.json and:
 - unified par.json and config.json into config.jons, now there are only one config file.
 - deleted ununsed varibles

+## 03/25/2022

+I renamed test files that are not exactly test and moved them to the prueba folder.
+The real tests will be placed in test folder.